Documentation Home

 Keyring operations are transactional: component_keyring_encrypted_file uses a backup file during write operations to ensure that it can roll back to the original file if an operation fails.
 The backup file has the same name as the data file with a suffix of .backup.

 component_keyring_encrypted_file supports the functions that comprise the standard MySQL Keyring service interface.
-Keyring operations performed by those functions are accessible at two levels:
+Keyring operations performed by those functions are accessible in SQL statements as described in Section 8.4.4.15, “General-Purpose Keyring Key-Management Functions”.

 SELECT keyring_key_generate('MyKey', 'AES', 32);